Updated July 25, 2021

 This is a paradox; it is not what we expect to happen.

-I have found several other attractive phrases to describe this phenomenon: compassion fatigue, compassion apathy, compassion fade.
+I have found several other attractive phrases to describe this phenomenon: compassion fatigue, compassion apathy, and compassion fade.

-This is a very big problem; weigh-in this paradox against a mass scale famine, genocide, or massive climate change issue.
+This is a very big problem; weigh in this paradox against a mass-scale famine, genocide, or massive climate change issue.

-How people apply this knowledge in practice?
+How do people apply this knowledge in practice?